LawLaw Courts

 GETTING THERE FROM HASTINGS / ST LEONARDS WARRIOR SQUARE STATION

-By foot from St Leonards Warrior Square the journey takes between 10-15 minutes.
 Directions: From the platform walk over the footbridge and down the steps to where the taxis are and the Alpha cafe on your left.

 From Hastings station, the route is uphill and generally not to be recommended, especially if you have heavy bags.
-The journey should take between 10-15 minutes.You can cross the station car and taxi park towards the town if you fancy picking up a sandwich from a range of the usual chain coffee shops or small coffee/sandwich shops.
+The journey should take between 10-15 minutes.You can either cross the station car and taxi park towards the town if you fancy picking up a sandwich from a range of the usual chain coffee shops or small coffee/sandwich shops.
 Or you can veer right and turn right into the main road leading to the courts, Bohemia Road.
 The court complex at Horntye Park is on your right.

 SUSTENANCE IN HASTINGS

-FOR LUNCH:
+FOR A LEISURELY LUNCH:

-You’re by the sea so a great fish and chip shop is a must.
+You’re by the sea, so a great fish and chip shop is a must.

 Neptune fish at 4-6 Pleasant Row, Hastings TN34 3AS is popular and highly rated.
-The fish is lovely and fresh and Chips experts give it a huge thumbs up.
+The fish is lovely and fresh and chips experts give it a huge thumbs up.

 The Double Decker cafe may seem like a novelty; a cafe on a bus but it is hugely popular because the food is good.